priyankavergadia/google-cloud-4-words/README.md

 A list of every products in the Google Cloud family described in 4 words or less (well, mostly).\
 Formats include a poster (PDF), trifold-brochure (PDF), images (PNG), and the list below.\

 Do you have suggestions for better descriptions?
 Do you see a missing product?
-Pull requests accepted (please modify this README.md).
+Pull requests encouraged on this file.

 Feedback? <img width="40" valign="middle" src="https://storage.googleapis.com/gregsramblings-downloads/Twitter_Logo_Blue.png">[@gregsramblings](https://twitter.com/gregsramblings)